Scribonia (wife of Octavian): Parentage

 Scribonia's parentage is unclear.
 It is known for certain that the name of her mother was Sentia, whose ancestors had been directors of the mint.
-Her father is another matter; it is known that her father was a Lucius Scribonius Libo.
-The most commonly cited possibility was the praetor of that name of 80 BC.
+Her father is another matter; it is known that her father was a "Lucius Scribonius Libo".
+The most commonly cited possibility was the praetor of that name in 80 BC.
 If this is so then she was the younger sister of a brother of the same name who was consul in 34 BC, whose daughter, another Scribonia, married Sextus Pompey.
 Another less common hypothesis was that she was a second daughter of the consul of 34 BC, rather than his sister.

 First two marriages

 According to Suetonius, Scribonia was married three times; her first two husbands were consuls.
-The name of the first is unknown, but a number of authorities—including Bartolomeo Borghesi, Hermann Dessau, Edmund Groag and Ronald Syme—have suggested that he was Gnaeus Cornelius Lentulus Marcellinus, consul 56 BC, because of the existence of an inscription that refers to freedmen of Scribonia and her son Cornelius Marcellinus after 39 BC.
+The name of the first is unknown, but a number of authorities—including Bartolomeo Borghesi, Hermann Dessau, Edmund Groag and Ronald Syme—have suggested that he was Gnaeus Cornelius Lentulus Marcellinus, consul in 56 BC, because of the existence of an inscription that refers to freedmen of Scribonia and her son Cornelius Marcellinus after 39 BC.
 This indicates she had a son from her first marriage who was living with her after she was divorced from Octavian.
 Suetonius makes no mention of him, only acknowledging her children from her second and third marriages, leading these authorities to conclude the young Marcellinus had died young.

-Since she was married a second time, this led to the need to identify her second husband, by whom she had Cornelia, the wife of Lucius Aemilius Lepidus Paullus (suffect consul 34 BC), and would die the year her brother ascended to the consulate.
+Since she was married a second time, this led to the need to identify her second husband, by whom she had Cornelia, the wife of Lucius Aemilius Lepidus Paullus (suffect consul 34 BC), and who would die the year her brother ascended to the consulate.
 Since it had been assumed Cornelius Marcellinus had died young, another brother had to be found, and various candidates had been proposed, most recently Publius Cornelius Scipio, consul in 16 BC.
 This would provide the year that the young Cornelia died.
 However, no consular father could be identified for this Cornelia Scipio, which led Syme to remark that the problem of identifying the husbands of Scribonia "appears insoluble".

-However, as historian John Scheid has pointed out, all of them overlook that Suetonius clearly states there were no children by her first marriage.
+However, as historian John Scheid has pointed out, all of them overlook the fact that Suetonius clearly states there were no children by her first marriage.
 This would mean Cornelius Lentulus Marcellinus was her second husband, not her first.
 Cornelia's brother was not the consul of 16 BC, but the consul of 18 BC, and that was the year Cornelia died.